Best Anti-Malware 2023: Comparing 15 Malware Scanners

 Is your computer slower than usual?
-Have your disks become full despite not downloading any new files?
+Have your disks become full without downloading any new files?
 Do pop-ups appear on your desktop even when you're not browsing the web?
-Any of these is a symptom of a malware infection on your system, however, unfortunately, not all types of malware make their presence known so tellingly.
-With anti-malware software, you can rest easy knowing that everything on your computer is functioning as it should be.
-The selection of programs offering these capabilities is large, but we've looked at 11 of the best for you, evaluating them from head to toe, with our Top 3 presented below.
+Any of these can be a symptom of a malware infection on your system.
+Making matters worse: Not all types of malware advertise their presence so clearly.

-Malware, the portmanteau of "malicious software" is a broad term that encompasses dangerous programs like viruses, Trojans, or ransomware, all of which operate on your computer without your best interests in mind.
-The terms antivirus and anti-malware are similar, whereby all viruses are malware, but not all malware are viruses.
-With this little difference aside, each program in our evaluation, depending on the subscription package chosen, protects against every type of malware.
-Below, we'll review which of these do that best.
+Malware, or "malicious software" includes dangerous programs like viruses, Trojans, or ransomware that operate on your computer without your best interests in mind.
+Antivirus and anti-malware are similar, whereby all viruses are malware, but not all malware are viruses.
+Depending on the subscription package you choose, each program in our evaluation protects against every type of malware.
+Below, we'll introduce you to which of these do best.

-Bitdefender is the gold standard of anti-malware software.
-From its sleek user interface, which allows users to configure quick actions to their needs, to its impressive provision of security, and its excellent 24/7 live support chat, we loved pretty much everything about Bitdefender.
+Bitdefender* is the gold standard when it comes to anti-malware software.
+From its sleek user interface, which allows users to add or remove quick actions based on their needs, to its impressive provision of security, and its excellent 24/7 live support chat, we loved pretty much everything about the program.

-Turning to features, there's no disappointment either: Along with basic scans and real-time protection, the Romanian anti-malware program also includes a firewall that can be configured for each program you have installed on your system, as well as a password manager.
+Turning to features, there's no disappointment either: Along with basic scans and real-time protection, the Romanian malware removal program also includes a firewall that allows you to set exceptions for each program installed on your system and a password manager.
 Most subscriptions to Bitdefender also provide access to a VPN as well.
-And, last, but certainly not least, Bitdefender comes in a mobile app too.
+And, last, but certainly not least, Bitdefender has a mobile app too.

-We're not quite done yet: Further security features can be accessed via the web dashboard, and include an anti-theft command center, as well as parental controls (which are identical).
-These allow you to GPS locate registered devices, remotely delete data, or view an IP address, as well as monitor your children's Internet browsing and set limitations for them.
+More security features are accessible in the web dashboard and include an anti-theft command center which doubles as a hub for parental controls.
+These allow you to GPS locate registered devices, remotely delete data, view an IP address, or monitor and limit your children's Internet activity.

-The test labs that we rely on for our evaluations unanimously affirm Bitdefender's security and performance, awarding the software maximum points in both.
+The testing labs that we rely on for our evaluations unanimously confirmed Bitdefender's security and performance, awarding the software maximum points in both areas.